zer0def/nginxinc-kubernetes-ingress/examples/ingress-resources/custom-annotations/README.md

     ```

     The customization above consists of two parts:
-    * handling the `custom.nginx.org/rate-limiting` and `custom.nginx.org/rate-limiting-rate` annotations in the `http` context.
+    - handling the `custom.nginx.org/rate-limiting` and `custom.nginx.org/rate-limiting-rate` annotations in the `http`
+      context.
-    * handling the `custom.nginx.org/rate-limiting` and `custom.nginx.org/rate-limiting-burst` annotation in the `location` context.
+    - handling the `custom.nginx.org/rate-limiting` and `custom.nginx.org/rate-limiting-burst` annotation in the
+      `location` context.

     **Note**: for the brevity, the unimportant for the example parts of the template are replaced with `. . .`.

 1. Apply the customized template:

+    ```console
+    kubectl apply -f nginx-config.yaml
     ```
-    $ kubectl apply -f nginx-config.yaml
-    ```

-1. If the Ingress Controller fails to parse the customized template, it will attach an error event with the corresponding ConfigMap resource.
+1. If the Ingress Controller fails to parse the customized template, it will attach an error event with the
+   corresponding ConfigMap resource.
 You can see the events by running:

+    ```console
+    kubectl describe configmap nginx-config -n nginx-ingress
     ```

+    ```text
-    $ kubectl describe configmap nginx-config -n nginx-ingress . . .
+    . . .
     Events:
     Type     Reason            Age                From                      Message
     ----     ------            ----               ----                      -------
     Normal   Updated           12s (x2 over 25s)  nginx-ingress-controller  Configuration from nginx-ingress/nginx-config was updated
     ```

     In this case, we got the `Updated` event meaning that the template was parsed successfully.

 ### Step 2 - Use Custom Annotations in an Ingress Resource

-1. Create a file with the following Ingress resource (`cafe-ingress.yaml`) and use the custom annotations to enable rate-limiting:
+1. Create a file with the following Ingress resource (`cafe-ingress.yaml`) and use the custom annotations to enable
+   rate-limiting:

     ```yaml
     apiVersion: networking.k8s.io/v1
     kind: Ingress